-- Share a common academic major, interest, enthusiasm, or involvement in some activity or lifestyle that appeals to you. - Work/have worked in a setting that appeals to you (e.g., hospitals, textile companies, colleges, airlines). - Work/have worked in career areas in which you are interested (e.g., counseling psychologist, market researcher, public relations). - Work/have worked in specific jobs in specific organizations (e.g., counseling psychologist at a university counseling center, consumer education representative at a utility company, market researcher at IBM) in which you are interested.
+- Share a common academic major, interest, enthusiasm, or involvement in some activity or lifestyle that appeals to you. - Work in a setting that appeals to you (e.g., hospitals, textile companies, colleges, airlines). - Work in career areas in which you're interested (e.g., counseling psychologist, market researcher, public relations). - Work in specific jobs in specific organizations (e.g., counseling psychologist at a university counseling center, consumer education representative at a utility company, market researcher at IBM).